Referral economy

 This normally happens among friends, which enhances the value of the recommendation, since there are no trade interests.
-The intangible value that it produces to the company's reputation is substantial.

-This new economy has produced the growth of platforms such as ReferralRock, which offers a small remuneration to those people whose references generate a further outlay of money.
-Thus, a new way to make money through the Internet has emerged.
+This new economy has produced the growth of platforms such as Referral Factory and ReferralRock, which offers a small remuneration to those people whose references generate a further outlay of money.

-When acquiring a good, people give greater importance to the suggestions and are no longer guided by traditional advertising campaigns.
-In marketing, the only reason that could stop a product research and proceed with its purchase, is the recommendation of a friend.
-A recent Nielsen study found that 84 percent of global respondents trust word of mouth recommendations from friends and family, making it the most highly trusted among digital and traditional methods of receiving recommendations.
+A recent Nielsen study found that 84 percent of global respondents trust word-of-mouth recommendations from friends and family, making highly trusted among digital and traditional methods of receiving recommendations.

-Nowadays, the user which has the greater contact network to transmit information to or, in this case, a recommendation, is who captures more power in marketing.

 Range

-Referral economy affects every platform or social event where people share their interests.
+The referral economy affects every platform or social event where people share their interests.
 It scopes from blogs to social networks or community pages.
-Furthermore, the entire Internet is monetized this way and people are often being compensated without them even knowing it.
 Moreover, 65% of new business comes from referrals, per the New York Times.

-Referral programs are strategies focused on achieving references from customers with the purpose of implementing sales or spreading the company image and existence.
-There are some examples about programs which have obtained results over the average:
+Referral programs are strategies focused on achieving references from customers with the purpose of implementing sales or spreading the company's image and existence.
+There are some examples of programs which have obtained results over the average: